What’s the purpose of a tenant meeting?

 One thing that will help get people to come to your meetings is to hold them at a convenient time and place.
 If you hold your meetings on the same day of each month, at the same time and at a regular place, people will know what to expect.
 Make your meetings fun!
 Server refreshments, hold a raffle, or bring in a guest speaker. make sure you announce these events on your meeting notice.
 People will be more likely to come to your meetings if you get things done and have some fun.
 Make sure you formally invite people with a flyer and a conversation.

 People like to come to meetings if they know their help is needed and if they feel that it is an important use of their time.
 Make it easy for people to come to your meetings by providing day care so that parents can attend.
-Consider awarding a prize to the tenant who brings the most other tenants to the meeting!

 To plan a successful meeting, form a small committee to help you plan it.
 When you are planning your meeting you will want to think about the following things: